Minutes of the Shoalhaven

 Foundation to initiate work on its Constitution and formation of the legal

+entity.
 Clr Wells set

 out the background to the Foundation.
 Clr White clarified there had been a